-To the best of my knowledge, no incidents ever occur between the man's children and his uncle but the fact remains that he was setting himself up for a disaster if something did.
+To the best of my knowledge, no incidents ever occur between the man's children and his uncle, but the fact remains that he was setting himself up for a disaster if something did.
 For that reason, it is advisable to be aware of the people that you bring into your child's life and to make sure that these folks are reputable and safe for your child.
-Unless necessary you probably should not have an unrelated person living in your home with you especially during a child custody or divorce case.
+Unless necessary, you probably should not have an unrelated person living in your home with you, especially during a child custody or divorce case.

 These are the main areas of abuse that I have come into contact with in my time as an attorney.
-As you can tell the definition of abuse goes well beyond simply hitting a child.
-Depending on your circumstances and your disciplinary methods as a parent you may have even come close to abusing your child in the past and not even known it.
+As you can tell, the definition of abuse goes well beyond simply hitting a child.
+Depending on your circumstances and your disciplinary methods as a parent, you may have even come close to abusing your child in the past and not even known it.
 Some of what you or I may think of as appropriate discipline for a child may be against the law.
-For that reason, I would recommend you study whatever kind of materials you can from the state as far as what is appropriate and what is not in their estimation.
-You want to keep your child safe but you also want to keep these folks out of your life.
+For that reason, I recommend you study whatever kind of materials you can from the state as far as what is appropriate and what is not in their estimation.
+You want to keep your child safe, but you also want to keep these folks out of your life.

 How is neglect defined in the Texas family code?

-I think the most frequently seen instance of neglect of a child as a family law attorney would be if you were to leave your child in a situation where the child would be exposed to a substantial risk of physical or mental harm Without arranging for necessary care for the child.
-A real-world example of this would be receiving a call from work asking you to come in on the short notice.
-You would have no childcare arranged for your children but she would either arrange for your oldest child to take care of the younger ones or thought to yourself that you would contact someone to come over and watch the kids on your way to work.
+I think the most frequently seen instance of child neglect as a family law attorney would be if you were to leave your child in a situation where the child would be exposed to a substantial risk of physical or mental harm Without arranging for necessary care for the child.
+A real-world example of this would be receiving a call from work asking you to come in on short notice.
+You would have no childcare arranged for your children, but she would either arrange for your oldest child to take care of the younger ones or thought to yourself that you would contact someone to come over and watch the kids on your way to work.

-If you have no intent to return to the kids immediately to care for them then this would technically be an act of neglect.
+If you have no intent to return to the kids immediately to care for them, then this would technically be an act of neglect.
 With so many of our work schedules and daily routines thrown off by this pandemic, I could easily see a situation coming up like this for many of us.
 The key point to make here is that nothing bad has to happen for your child to be found to have been neglected by you.
 Simply placing your child in a situation where there is a foreseeable risk of harm is enough to cause a finding to be made against you.

 Connected to this definition of neglect is placing your child in or failing to remove your child from a situation that a reasonable person would realize requires judgment or actions beyond your child's level of maturity or physical condition.
 Whether or not a bodily injury occurs does not matter.
-As long as there is a substantial risk of immediate harm to your child for being put in this type of situation then you could be facing a neglect finding by Child Protective Services.
+As long as there is a substantial risk of immediate harm to your child for being put in this type of situation, then you could be facing a neglect finding by Child Protective Services.

 How are reports of abuse or neglect made to Child Protective Services?

 From there, the agency will determine whether or not abuse or neglect of a child has a curd after conducting a prompt investigation.
-Depending on how immediate the risk of harm is to your child the investigation may be launched within 24 hours if there is an immediate risk of harm to your child or it may launch within 72 hours of a report being made if there is no immediate risk of serious or substantial harm to your child.
+Depending on how immediate the risk of harm is to your child, the investigation may be launched within 24 hours if there is an immediate risk of harm to your child, or it may launch within 72 hours of a report being made if there is no immediate risk of serious or substantial harm to your child.

 The CPS case investigator will determine what type of abuse or neglect Ikerd, if any, and the cause of that abuse or neglect.
-As a part of their investigation, CPS will determine the names and information for the people responsible for the abuse or neglect and will assess your aptitude and ability to prevent further acts of harm from being perpetrated upon your child.
-As part of a typical CPS investigation, your home will likely be investigated and a study will be conducted to determine whether or not there are any conditions in the home that may lead to further instances of abuse or neglect.
+As a part of their investigation, CPS will determine the names and information of the people responsible for the abuse or neglect and assess your aptitude and ability to prevent further acts of harm from being perpetrated upon your child.
+As part of a typical CPS investigation, your home will likely be investigated, and a study will be conducted to determine whether or not there are any conditions in the home that may lead to further instances of abuse or neglect.